Objective Indicia: Everything You Need to Know

 - A certain property of the invention is surprisingly better among a range of common properties.

 These unexpected results produced by your invention must be within the entire range that you claim.
 You need to evaluate your invention's unexpected results make sure they are unexpected within the scope of your claim.
 If the results are only unexpected in certain circumstances within the full scope of your claim, it is likely the examiner will reject your patent application.

 To be sure the unexpected results occur over a specific scope, you should consider making comparisons both within the claimed scope and outside of it.
 This will demonstrate the scope's importance.

 You do not have to demonstrate commercial success along the totality of the range you claim for your invention.
 It is enough for you to make a claim for a combination of ranges where commercial success occurs at a common point within those ranges.
 The invention needs to function at the claimed ranges in a way that compares at least approximately to particular points in the commercial operation.

 Bear in mind that you do not have to compare your invention against the same previous attempt used by the examiner.
 If you prefer, you can compare your invention against a previous attempt more closely related to your invention.

 Also, if you do not present any evidence to support the fact that your invention is not obvious, the examiner cannot use this fact in favor of a conclusion that it was obvious.
 Neither can the examiner ignore any evidence or arguments in terms of advantages that you did not bring up in your invention's documentation.

 If you need help with objective indicia, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.